currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 **Be built within a budget of £500**

 YES!
 The total cost was £498.96, a whole £1.04 left over.
 Super pleased with this.
-But I did spreadsheet the whole project while designing it, and parts were chosen to fit this budged.
+But I did spreadsheet the whole project while designing it, and parts were chosen to fit this budget.
 I do need to 'fess up here though, that I'm not factoring in things like Solder, Miscellaneous wire, nuts and bolts etc., which I have on stock.
 Also, the control panel was built entirely out of parts that I already had in my collection of parts that I have in my parts bins and trays (my partner would call it hoarding, but I disagree!).
-I was happy use these parts and give away to the Canal & River Trust.
+I was happy to use these parts and give away to the Canal & River Trust.

 **Incorporate LED lighting for extra "wow"**